phnxdrgn536/FLSun-v400/cura/readme.txt

-1.backup and save a copy of your V400 files that were loaded into cura from the FLSUN thumb drive and the remove these files from cura (or start with a clean install)
+1.backup and save a copy of your V400 files that were loaded into cura from the FLSUN thumb drive and then remove these files from cura (or start with a clean install)

 2. Open cura and select Help-->Show Configuration Folder